jamescarr0/PythonTraining/README.md

-# Portfolio of python learning
+# Portfolio of python training

 <hr>

 ## realpython.com :snake:

-A personal record of python courses and tutorials completed using the resrouces from realpython.com.
+A personal record of python learning using the resrouces from realpython.com.